 What to Do

-On the Polestar 2 center display, go to Settings, then Charging.
-Confirm Plug & Charge is turned on.
-If it is on but the charger did not start automatically, this station likely does not support it.
+On the Polestar 2 charging screen, check whether automatic authentication is enabled and fully set up for your market and provider.
+If it is enabled but the charger did not start automatically, this station may not support it.
 Use a different payment method.

 Try the charger operator's app